xndrllyd/replaX/README.md

 	6. You are all done!
 	   Copy the output or download the .html file containing the replaced and merged texts.
+	   (You can also preview it in the browser)

 ***